eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/09-graphql-use-urqls-usemutation-to-create-github-issues-in-a-react-app.md

 ## useState

-In order to submit comments from our application, we need an `input` field.
+In order to submit comments from our application, we need an `input` element.
 This requires us to keep a track of what the user has typed.
 Using the `useState` hook allows us to save the user's input in a variable, that we can pass across to our `NewComment` mutation.

 ## useMutation